 The Port Connection

-A major economic engine in the Puget Sound region, Sea-Tac International Airport is the ninth busiest airport in the United States and continues to grow at a record pace.
-More than 45 million passengers traveled through Sea-Tac Airport in 2016, and more than 65 million are expected annually by 2035.
+A major economic engine in the Puget Sound region, Seattle-Tacoma International Airport is the ninth busiest airport in the United States and continues to grow at a record pace.
+More than 45 million passengers traveled through Seattle-Tacoma International Airport in 2016, and more than 65 million are expected annually by 2035.
 The airport ranks in the top 20 in air cargo volume nationally and is responsible for more than 100,000 direct jobs, including 32,000 jobs on-site.
-Just five minutes from neighboring Sea-Tac Airport, airport-related businesses and employees have found Burien an ideal place to locate.
+Just five minutes from neighboring SEA, airport-related businesses and employees have found Burien an ideal place to locate.

 Transit and Light Rail Accessible (Now!)